-- C.6.3.1 Incentives: The District shall reimburse the Provider for all allowable incentive payments made to customers for which the Provider can document that the customer achieved the incentive point in accordance with the terms of this HCA. - Education or training program(s) completion incentive: The Provider shall pay each customer, who completes the education or training program(s) specified in the customer's IRP and is subsequently determined employable by the Provider and becomes eligible to receive Job Placement Services (as specified in Section C.5.5.8.2), an education or training program(s) completion incentive of \$300.
-The customer shall receive a maximum of one such incentive per 12-month calendar period. - Employment retention incentives: The Provider shall pay each customer who enters an unsubsidized employment, and retains and keeps the unsubsidized job for six months, the employment retention incentives as described below.
-The total incentive payment shall not exceed \$1,250 per customer per 12-month calendar period. - C.6.3.1.2.1 Two-week employment retention incentive: \$150 when the customer enters an unsubsidized job and works for at least two weeks and has met his/her full weekly work participation requirements over these two weeks.
-Participation weeks do not have to be consecutive. - C.6.3.1.2.2 One-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for one month. - C.6.3.1.2.3 Two-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for two months.
+- Employment retention incentives: The District shall reimburse the Provider for all allowable incentive payments made to customers for which the Provider can document that the customer achieved the incentive point in accordance with the terms of this HCA.
+The Provider shall pay each customer who enters an unsubsidized employment, and retains and keeps the unsubsidized job for six months, the employment retention incentives as described below.
+The total incentive payment shall not exceed \$1,250 per customer per 12-month calendar period. - C.6.3.1.1 Two-week employment retention incentive: \$150 when the customer enters an unsubsidized job and works for at least two weeks and has met his/her full weekly work participation requirements over these two weeks.
+Participation weeks do not have to be consecutive. - C.6.3.1.2 One-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for one month. - C.6.3.1.3 Two-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for two months.
+Participation months do not have to be consecutive. - C.6.3.1.4 Three-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for three months.
+Participation months do not have to be consecutive. - C.6.3.1.5 Four-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for four months.
 Participation months do not have to be consecutive.

-- DCPO-2011-H-0072 - C.6.3.1.2.4 Three-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for three months.
-Participation months do not have to be consecutive. - C.6.3.1.2.5 Four-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for four months.
-Participation months do not have to be consecutive. - C.6.3.1.2.6 Five-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for five months.
-Participation months do not have to be consecutive. - C.6.3.1.2.7 Six-month employment retention incentive: \$500 when the customer retains the unsubsidized job and has met his/her full work participation requirements for six months.
+- DCPO-2011-H-0078 - C.6.3.1.6 Five-month employment retention incentive: \$120 when the customer retains the unsubsidized job and has met his/her full work participation requirements for five months.
+Participation months do not have to be consecutive. - C.6.3.1.7 Six-month employment retention incentive: \$500 when the customer retains the unsubsidized job and has met his/her full work participation requirements for six months.
 Participation months do not have to be consecutive. - C.6.3.2 Stipends: The Provider shall provide a travel expense stipend of \$10 per day to customers who participate in approved core and non-core TANF activities for at least four hours per day.
 Stipends shall not be paid to a customer once she/he enters unsubsidized employment and has received his/her first paycheck.
 The District shall reimburse the Provider for all allowable stipend payments made to customers for which the Provider can document that the customer participated in work activities for at least four hours per day. - C.6.3.3 Discrete work-related expenses: The District shall reimburse the Provider for allowable payments made to customers to enable the customer to defray significant, discrete customer work-related expenses such as obtaining a medical test not covered by Medicaid or purchasing uniforms for customers who have a firm job offer.
 The Provider shall not pay more than \$250 on a one-time basis per customer to defray significant, discrete work expenses for any customer.
 If a unique situation arises in which \$250 is insufficient to cover a work expense, the Provider shall contact DHS for prior written approval to spend above this limit.
 The total discrete work-related expense shall not exceed \$250 per customer per 12-month calendar period, unless pre-approved in writing by DHS.